 The one exception to this is in the #bulletin-board channel.
 Feel free to post links to your content there.

 Where should I share a commercial post on Slack?

-Occasionally you’ll want to promote a project you’ve been working on that asks for money.
+Occasionally you’ll want to promote a project you’ve been working on that asks for money or benefits a commercial entity.
 Should you share it?
 Absolutely!
 But please respect the following guidelines about posting commercial content:

-In general, all commercial posts can be shared in the #announcements channel.
-These include links to ticket sale pages to conferences, requests for members of the TWIML Community to sign up to join an external link, or a link to purchase a course you created that’s behind a paywall.
+In general, all commercial posts can be shared in the #bulletin-board channel.
+These include links to ticket sale pages to conferences, webinar invitations, requests for members of the TWIML Community to sign up to join an external event, or a link to purchase a course you created that’s behind a paywall.

-If you want to hire someone or want to forward a job posting, we’d love for you to share the opportunity in #_jobs!
+If you want to hire someone or want to forward a job posting, Please share the opportunity in #_jobs!
 Many members keep an eye out there for opportunities.

-Got a personal project that isn’t behind a paywall that you want to share?
+Got a personal project you want to share?
 Post it anywhere!
 To start, feel free to post about the project in #general.
 If the project happens to fit in another channel — e.g. if you created an app that helps people brush up on skills relevant to an ongoing study group — try not to crosspost the same link in too many channels, but feel to share it elsewhere.

 We want to celebrate all the projects members are working on — commercial or not — but for the sanity of all Slack users who don’t want to be jarred by paywalled content, please follow these guidelines.

-Thanks to everyone who’ve been following these etiquette rules already!
-This community is international and distributed across timezones, and it’s nice to find that even with our diverse backgrounds, experience levels, and nationalities, we have similar goals and can support each other .
+Thanks to everyone who’s been following these etiquette rules already!
+This community is international and distributed across time zones, and it’s nice to find that even with our diverse backgrounds, experience levels, and nationalities, we have similar goals and can support each other.
 It’s always a delight to be working on a study group or project late at night and suddenly realize that halfway around the world, a cheerful hangout collaborator is pouring their first cup of coffee for the day.